TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Fixed the spawn placements of Red and Brown Mushrooms in some biomes.
 ·Fixed roots not generating.
 ·Added roots to Bamboo Jungle biomes.
+·Netherwart in Netherland biome is now more grown rather than looking like it was just placed.

    (V.7.2.1 Changes) (1.15.2 Minecraft)